jewlofthelotus/SlickQuiz-WordPress/readme.txt

 == Changelog ==

+= 1.3.4 =
+* NEW option to customize the text of the final button before displaying results
+* BUG FIX: disables answer inputs when displayed with response messaging (thanks @mirgcire!)
+* BUG FIX: fixes some toggling issues when using the "Back" button while "Also display answer options" is enabled
+* Added documentation around Facebook share customizations and styling issues

 = 1.3.3 =
 * NEW option for questions with single answers - force the answers to use checkboxes to obscure the fact that there is only one answer from the user.